sealerio/sealer/docs/site/src/docs/help/faq.md

 make sure the local docker config meet the required.

-3.check the build log,whether if the docker pull process happened,examples like below output. if no docker pull process happened, check your build context,make sure it is right.
+4. check the build log,whether if the docker pull process happened,examples like below output. if no docker pull process happened, check your build context,make sure it is right.

 ```text
 2021-11-01 16:31:56 [INFO] [build_image.go:68] run build layer: COPY imageList manifests